Unicamp-OpenPower/openpower/content/project/power-repository/index.md

   caption:
   focal_point: Smart
 ---
-We created a repository with all the open source projects that we validate for Power.
+We created a repository with all the open source projects that we build on Power.

 # Open-source packages